vlopez0392/NodeJS/Section12/142_Clustering_In_Action/142_Clustering_In_Action.md

 console.log(`Process id: ${process.pid}`)
 ```

 Note that the code running in the workers is the same as the code in the master process.
+We can call the timer endpoint twice and observe that no blocking occurs (both requests take around 9 seconds).
+Note that we must disable the cache such that the request's response is not cached and not used for both requests.